-Obviously, they are all vegans, skinny and determined to change the world.
+They are all vegans, skinny, and determined to change the world.
 Kudos to them, but I think they should not underestimate proper nutrition.
 Or they will hinder their growth potential.

 I left the group speechless.
 They will have a tough life and will, later on, realize the big mistake they made, especially girls.